-David W. Leibovitch focuses his practice on patent prosecution, freedom-to-operate and invalidity opinions, post-grant proceedings at the U.S. Patent and Trademark Office, and district court patent litigation.
+David W. Leibovitch focuses his practice on the prosecution of utility and design patent applications, freedom-to-operate and invalidity opinions, post-grant proceedings at the U.S. Patent and Trademark Office, and district court patent litigation.
 He has experience assisting Fortune 500 companies, medium-sized enterprises, small businesses and micro-entities with patent matters.
-David has also conducted intellectual property due diligence investigations to assist with possible mergers and acquisitions.
+David has also conducted intellectual property due diligence investigations to assist with mergers and acquisitions.

 David has assisted clients in inter partes review proceedings at the U.S. Patent and Trademark Office, district court litigations and disputes at the International Trade Commission.
 David also participated in appeals at the Court of Appeals for the Federal Circuit.